ForgottenProgramme/conda-pypi/docs/index.md

 the tool makes pure Python packages from PyPI available through the `conda install` command, with no extra conversion needed.

-The tool also offers two main commands for more advanced usage: `conda pypi install` for safer PyPI package installation with an intelligent hybrid approach, and `conda pypi convert` for converting PyPI packages to `.conda` format without installing them.
+The tool also offers three commands for more advanced usage: `conda pypi install` for safer PyPI package installation with an intelligent hybrid approach, and `conda pypi convert` for converting PyPI packages to `.conda` format without installing them.
 The smart installation strategy ensures that explicitly requested packages come from PyPI while dependencies are sourced from conda channels when available.
+The `conda pypi index` command is provided for indexing a local directory of `.whl` files to create a local conda channel.

 `conda-pypi` includes support for development workflows through editable installations with the `-e` flag for local project directories.